-{In the first set of rheological experiments, we used dense aqueous suspensions of PNIPAM microgel particles, prepared at a fixed effective volume fraction, $\phi_\textit{eff}$ =1.6 at 25$^{\circ}$C. Fig.~\ref{fig:schematicProtocol}(b) displays the temperature profiles for two representative heating and cooling experiments ($T_1$ $=$ 15$^{\circ}$C, $T_2$ $=$ 20$^{\circ}$C and $T_3$ $=$ 25$^{\circ}$C) at temperature ramp rates 1$^{\circ}$C/min and 20$^{\circ}$C/min.
-The two vertical blue dashed lines in each plot in Fig.~\ref{fig:schematicProtocol} respectively indicate the start and end times of the applied temperature ramp.
-Figs.~\ref{fig:schematicProtocol}(c,d) show the relaxation of the storage modulus, G$^{\prime}$, during the heating and cooling temperature ramps.
-We note a lack of mirror symmetry in G$^{\prime}$ \cite{mckenna201750th} as the system approaches $T_2$$^{\circ}$C in these experiments.
-The time-dependent relaxations of the loss moduli, G$^{\prime\prime}$, measured simultaneously with G$^{\prime}$, are characterised by the appearance of two peaks centred around the initiation and termination points of the temperature ramps, as seen in Figs.~\ref{fig:schematicProtocol}(e,f).
-While G$^{\prime\prime}$ peaks are very broad and weak for data acquired at 1$^{\circ}$C/min, they are stronger and sharper at 20$^{\circ}$C/min.
-For the heating ramp between $T_1$ and $T_2$, we designate the loss modulus peaks at the initiation and termination points of the ramp as T$^H_1$ and T$^H_2$ respectively.
+The oscillatory rheological experiments reported here were performed at a constant applied shear deformation, $\gamma$ $=$ 0.5$\%$, and an angular frequency of 10 rad/sec.
+We implemented heating and cooling experiments (i) at different ramp rates using dense PNIPAM suspensions prepared with $\phi_{eff}$ = 1.6 at 25$^{\circ}$C, and (ii) by subjecting PNIPAM suspensions, prepared at different effective volume fractions at 25$^{\circ}$C, to a fixed temperature ramp rate.
+The elastic moduli, G$^\prime$, and the loss moduli, G$^\prime ^{\circ}$C under heating and cooling ramps.
+The time-dependent relaxations of the loss modulus, G$^{\prime\prime}$, measured simultaneously with G$^{\prime}$, are characterised by the appearance of two peaks centred around the initiation and termination points of the temperature ramps, as seen in Figs.~\ref{fig:schematicProtocol}(e,f).
+While G$^{\prime\prime}$ peaks are very broad and weak at 1$^{\circ}$C/min, they are stronger and sharper at 20$^{\circ}$C/min.
+For the heating ramp between $T_1$ and $T_2$, we designate the loss modulus peaks at the initiation and termination points of the ramp as T$^H_1$ and T$^H_2$, respectively.
 Similarly, for the cooling experiment between $T_3$ and $T_2$, the loss modulus peaks at the initiation and termination of the ramp are respectively labelled T$^C_3$ and T$^C_2$.}